AmiraniKvariani/Investigating-the-Relationship-Between-Apple-AAPL-Trading-Volume-and-Future-Stock-Price-/README.md

 The project involves the following steps:

 Data collection and cleaning
-Data analysis using Excel formulas and data analysis tools Data visualization using histograms
-Regression analysis using R (simple, multiple, and non-linear)
+Data analysis and visualization using Excel formulas and data analysis tools Regression analysis (simple, multiple, and non-linear) and data visualization using R

 ## Results

 This project includes the following files:

-Data: The raw time series data from Yahoo Finance used in the project.
-Excel files: The Excel files containing the data analysis and visualization outputs.
+Excel file: The Excel files containing the raw time series data from Yahoo Finance used in the project.
+As well as, data analysis and visualization outputs.
+Available in the `AAPL.xlsx` file.
 R scripts: The R scripts used to perform the regression analyses.
+Available in the `Project.R` file.
 Writeup: A detailed PDF file interpreting every step of the project, including visualizations and results.
+Available in the `ProjectWriteup.pdf` file.
 All files are uploaded to this GitHub repository for easy access.

 ## Conclusion